Sturniolo Triplets: Public image

 PinkNews wrote that the Sturniolo Triplets' YouTube fame and fan base could be attributed to "their particular brand of chaos".
 Boston named them Boston's "best YouTube power trio" of 2023, with Amanda Lucidi of the magazine writing that their "bicker[ing] about literally nothing" had "a certain charm" that became "especially endearing when the trio breaks from play-bickering crosstalk to tend to one brother's itchy back emergency".
 Also for the magazine, Alyssa Giocobbe wrote that they were "cute", "charming", and "taking Zoomers' hearts by storm".
 For Elite Daily, Rachel Chapman wrote that their appeal came from "their content feel[ing] candid and relatable" and the triplets "each hav[ing] their own individual personalities and senses of humor".
 Fan edits of the triplets also became popular online in 2024.

-They were included on The Hollywood Reporters list of 2024's "most influential influencers", where their content was praised as "simple and simply hilarious".
+The Sturniolo Triplets were included on The Hollywood Reporters list of 2024's "most influential influencers", where their content was praised as "simple and simply hilarious".
 The triplets have embarked on three national tours: the Let's Trip Tour in early 2023, the Versus Tour in fall 2023, and the Surprise Party Tour in spring 2025.
 As of July 2025, they are now represented by United Talent Agency.
 They were previously managed by Z Star Digital, a talent management company founded by Laura Filipowicz, after being noticed online by her daughter, Madi Filipowicz.